I remember my first marathon as if I ran it yesterday.

 - The New York City Marathon has probably the best crowd support I have ever seen in a marathon.
 I have run about 15 marathons to date and the experience I have from that first attempt I’ll never forget.

 - Take your time and don’t try to make up distance in one mile.
-If your off 10 seconds one mile don’t try to run 20 seconds faster the next.
+If you’re off 10 seconds one mile don’t try to run 20 seconds faster the next.

 - I should have never shied away from running the distance for so long.
 I was 25 at the time, possibly the best age to run your first marathon but wish I could have gave it a shot a couple years earlier

-Fortunately, having to wait until every runner had crossed the finish line before we were permitted to start was a blessing in that I didn’t have the opportunity to run too fast the first mile.
+Fortunately, having to wait for every runner to cross the finish line was a blessing.
+I didn’t have the opportunity to run too fast the first mile.

 What was my first mile?
-16.01!
+16 minutes flat.
 Yeah, I was cruising.
 I spent the first 7 miles running through a sea of people.
 I had no idea what I was doing, how fast I could run, considering the start position (32,189th place!).

 Always push to do something you have never done, you’ll never know unless you give it a shot.